dahlian00/OpenAnimalTracks/README.md

 2024/06/17  Released the code

 # Dataset
+This dataset is for research purposes only.
 We plan to release the dataset on the IEEE Dataport provided by ICIP.
 We are currently awaiting the ICIP invitation to the IEEE Dataport.

 Please fill in the [Google Form](https://forms.gle/KRfVyjbKDTqtCPu36) to confirm that the usage is for research purposes.
 We will send the dataset link as soon as it is released.

+We

 # Code
 Please follow the [detection](https://github.com/dahlian00/OpenAnimalTracks/tree/main/detection) and [classification](https://github.com/dahlian00/OpenAnimalTracks/tree/main/classification) ReadMe to implement our baselines.